Testing the Canon Sure Shot AF-7 @ Airport Square, Chongqing [Kodak ColorPlus 200]

 Had I not taken a chance and spent the huge £2.99 on it, we would never have had these photographs, and possibly none of the other film photo essays I’ve done since either.

-I think there’s a good message to take from that.
 If you’re looking to get started with film photography, you don’t need expensive gear.
-Any working camera will do and a budget film like Kodak ColorPlus 200 will be good enough too.
+Any working camera will do and an unfashionable film like Kodak ColorPlus 200 – which you can read my review of here – will be good enough too.